A scalable sequential adaptive cubic regularization algorithm for optimization with general equality constraints: Conclusions

-We have introduced a scalable sequential adaptive cubic regularization algorithm(SSARCqK), it mainly used to solve the nonlinear equality constrained programming.
-In our algorithm, we employ composite-step method to divide the trial step into the sum of the vertical step and the horizontal step. we obtain the horizontal step by solving an ARC subproblem.
-Among these, we employ CG-Lanczos with shifts to approximate solve this subproblem.
-The exact penalty function is used as the merit function to decide whether the trial step is accepted.
-Under some suitable assumptions, we prove the global convergence of the algorithm.
-Numerical results are given in Section \ref{sec4}.
-However, the worst-case function- and derivative-evaluation complexity of the algorithm and the local convergence have not been analyzed.
-These are the areas we plan to explore in our future research.
+We have introduced a scalable sequential adaptive cubic regularization algorithm ($\mathrm{SSARC_qK}$) for nonlinear equality constrained optimization.
+Composite-step methods are employed to decompose the trial step into the sum of the vertical step and the horizontal step.
+The horizontal step is obtained by solving an ARC subproblem's necessary and sufficient optimality conditions system inexactly.
+Specifically, we employ CG-Lanczos procedure with shifts to this end.
+This procedure is analogous to Algorithm 2 in \cite{Dussault19}.
+Then the exact penalty function is used as the merit function to decide whether the trial step is accepted.
+Under some suitable assumptions, we prove the global convergence to first-order critical points.
+Numerical tests and some comparison results are given to demonstrate the performance of $\mathrm{SSARC_qK}$ for small- and medium-sized problems.
+There are two key distinctions between $\mathrm{SSARC_qK}$ and the two algorithms in \cite{Pei32,Pei33}.
+First, the approaches to solving ARC subproblems differ: the two previous algorithms solve ARC subproblems in line with optimality conditions \eqref{TKM}, whereas $\mathrm{SSARC_qK}$ adopts an inexact optimality conditions \eqref{TKm} for this purpose.
+Second, the convergence analysis varies: the two previous algorithms rely on optimality conditions to establish convergence, while $\mathrm{SSARC_qK}$ can only leverage inexact optimality conditions for its convergence proof.

+In future research, we shall implement and test $\mathrm{SSARC_qK}$ carefully in the large-scale case.
+For instance, we can consider matrix-free methods similar to those proposed in \cite{Byrd2010MP,Heinkenschloss2014SIOPT,Bergou2021SIAMJSC}, which exhibit high computational efficiency when solving large-scale problems.
+In addition, $\mathrm{SSARC_qK}$ may suffer from the Maratos effect as discussed in the comparison with Algorithm 2.1 in \cite{Chen2020COAP}.
+We need to study the corresponding techniques to overcome the Maratos effect.
+And the worst-case function- and derivative-evaluation complexity of the algorithm and the local convergence are also the issues that we plan to address in our future research.

-\begin{acknowledgement} The authors are very grateful to the anonymous referees and editors for their time and consideration on this paper.
-The authors gratefully acknowledge the supports of the National Natural Science Foundation of China (12071133).
-Key Scientific Research Project for Colleges and Universities in Henan Province (25B110005). \end{acknowledgement}
+\begin{acknowledgement} The authors are very grateful to the anonymous referees and editors for their helpful comments on this paper.
+The authors gratefully acknowledge the supports of the National Natural Science Foundation of China (12071133), Natural Science Foundation of Henan Province (252300421993) and Key Scientific Research Project for Colleges and Universities in Henan Province (25B110005). \end{acknowledgement}

 \begin{dataa} There is no data generated or analysed in this paper. \end{dataa}